sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### dimensionGroupAttributes

 *Object* *optional*.
-Collection of *attribute values or indices of the corresponding values*, depending on the presence of the `values` array in the attribute definition, of all attributes presented at the `dimensionGroup` level in form of JSON *name/value pairs*.
-In the `dimensionGroupAttributes` object, there is a JSON *name/value pair* for each partial dimension value combination to which those attributes are attached.
+Collection of *values or value indexes* of all attributes presented at the `dimensionGroup` level, in form of JSON *name/value pairs*.
+Values are presented if the attribute definition doesn't contain the `values` array.
+Indexes of values are presented if the attribute definition does contain the `values` array.

+The `dimensionGroupAttributes` object contains a JSON *name/value pair* for each _partial dimension value combination_ for which a `dimensionGroup` level attribute value exists.

 The *name* in the JSON *name/value pair* represents the unique (partial) dimension value combination to which the dimensionGroup attribute values are attached.
-It is the concatenation of the indexes of the `values` of **all** `dimensions` to which the attribute is attached (i.e. indexes of the fields in the `values` array of the respective *component* objects within the `structure.dimensions` object) and of an `empty space` for **all** other dimensions, independently from the dimension's level of presentation elsewhere in the message, separated by a colon character (":"), e.g. "::4:0:".
 "Partial" combination means that DimensionGroup attributes are not attached to all dimensions but only to a subset.
+This combination is the concatenation of the indexes of the corresponding `values` of the `dimensions`, separated by a colon character (":"), e.g. "::4:0:".
+Note that dimension values to which the attribute value is attached take the indexes from the `values` array of the respective *component* objects within the `structure.dimensions` object, whereas the other dimensions (which are not part of the partial key) have no value (are left empty).
+All dimensions have therefore their well-defined position in the *name* combination independently from the level at which dimensions are presentated elsewhere in the message.
 In the example "::4:0:", the data has altogether 5 dimensions (including the time dimension), and the related attribute values are attached only to the 3rd and 4th dimensions, for which the dimension value indexes are 4 and 0.
-The positions for dimension 1, 2 and 5 are left empty.
+The dimension 1, 2 and 5 have no related value and their positions in the combination are left empty.

-The *value* in the JSON *name/value pair* is an array containing the values of **all** *attributes* presented at `dimensionGroup` level or the indexes of these values, depending on the presence of the `values` array in the component definition.
+The *value* in the JSON *name/value pair* is an array containing the values or value indexes of **all** dimensionGroup *attributes*.
 If some of the attributes do not have values for a specific included (partial) dimension value combinations then *null* is used instead of a value.
 Beginning from the end of the array, `DimensionGroup`-level `attributes` can be omitted if the `attribute` has no value for this combination or if the `attribute` value for this combination corresponds to the default value.
 However, the *name/value pair* is only present if there is at least one corresponding `DimensionGroup`-level `attribute` value.

-The data type for the array `attribute` elements is *integer*, *number*, *string*, *object of localised strings* (see: *[here](#names)*), arrays of these 4 types or *null*.
+The data type for the array `attribute` elements must be *integer*, *number*, *string*, *object of localised strings* (see: *[here](#names)*), arrays of these 4 types or *null*.
 Indexes for `attribute` values are of type *integer* and correspond to the indexes in the `values` array of the respective `component` object within the `structure.attributes.dimensionGroup` array.

 For information on how to handle the indexes for `dimensions` and `attributes` see the section dedicated to [handling indexes](#handling-indexes).